cointastical/Mastodon-Who-To-Follow/README.md

 # Mastodon-Who-To-Follow
 This list can be imported into your Mastodon account.
-That will result in your account following all of the Fediverse accounts in this list.
+That will result in your account following all of the accounts from this list (the number of entries in the list was around 350, as-of Dec 2nd, 2021).

 ## Instructions for how to download and import this list of Who To Follow.